vrutkovs/dockerbrno-ansible-container/slides.md

 A tool to build Docker images and orchestrate containers using only Ansible playbooks instead of Dockerfile + shell + docker-compose combination.

-Ansible Container allows using some ansible features:
+Ansible Container allows using several ansible features:

 - Vars
 - Templates